socomsystems/documentation/admin_manual/configuration_server/oauth2.rst

 OAuth2
 ======

-Nextcloud allows connecting external services (for example Moodle) to your Nextcloud.
+cyfrSpaces allows connecting external services (for example Moodle) to your Nextcloud.
 This is done via ``OAuth2``.
 See `RFC6749 <https://tools.ietf.org/html/rfc6749>`_ for the OAuth2 specification.

-.. note:: Nextcloud does only support confidential clients.
+.. note:: cyfrSpaces does only support confidential clients.

 Add an OAuth2 Application
 -------------------------